perezjoan/Population-Potential-on-Catchment-Area---PPCA-Worldwide/README.md

 - Activate the environment and run the related Python scripts

 # Releases
-- V1.0 on 7/24/2024 - First version of the four-step procedure
+- V1.0 on 7/24/2024 - First version of the four-step procedure.
+Automated PDF report for STEP 1.

 # Project sections